russelsantos19/100-days-of-code/r1-log.md

 ### R1D60
 I fix the responsiveness of my side navigation for very small screen height, ex when you rotate your phone.
 I also made a function that converts a 24hr to 12hr format.

+### R1D61
+An hour today for my project and  I just add another button that pushes the collected data to an array and cleans the input fields.
+I spend the rest in fixing an error.
+I wonder how many percent of our coding time we gave to debugging errors?